Pittsburgh: Climate

 Under the Köppen climate classification, Pittsburgh falls within either a hot-summer humid continental climate (Dfa) if the 0 °C isotherm is used or a humid subtropical climate (Cfa) if the -3 °C isotherm is used.
 Summers are hot and winters are moderately cold with wide variations in temperature.
-Despite this, it has one of the most pleasant summer climates between medium and large cities in the U.S. The city and river valleys lie in the USDA plant hardiness zone 6b while higher elevated areas and some suburbs lie in zone 6a.
+Despite this, it has one of the most pleasant summer climates between medium and large cities in the U.S. The city lies in the USDA plant hardiness zone 6b except along the rivers where the zone is 7a.
 The area has four distinct seasons: winters are cold and snowy, springs and falls are mild with moderate levels of sunshine, and summers are warm.
-As measured by percent possible sunshine, summer is by far the sunniest season.
+As measured by percent possible sunshine, summer is by far the sunniest season, though annual sunshine is low among major US cities at well under 50%.

 The warmest month of the year in Pittsburgh is July, with a 24-hour average of 73.2 °F. Conditions are often humid, and combined with highs reaching 90 °F on an average 9.5 days a year, a considerable heat index arises.
 The coolest month is January, when the 24-hour average is 28.8 °F, and lows of 0 °F or below can be expected on an average 2.6 nights per year.
 Officially, record temperatures range from -22 °F, on January 19, 1994 to 103 °F, which occurred three times, most recently on July 16, 1988; the record cold daily maximum is -3 °F, which occurred three times, most recently the day of the all-time record low, while, conversely, the record warm daily minimum is 82 °F on July 1, 1901.
 Due to elevation and location on the windward side of the Appalachian Mountains, 100 °F+ readings are very rare, and were last seen on July 15, 1995.

 Average annual precipitation is 39.61 in and precipitation is greatest in May while least in October; annual precipitation has historically ranged from 22.65 in in 1930 to 57.83 in in 2018.
 On average, December and January have the greatest number of precipitation days.
 Snowfall averages 44.1 in per season, but has historically ranged from 8.8 in in 1918–19 to 80 in in 1950–51.
 There is an average of 59 clear days and 103 partly cloudy days per year, while 203 days are cloudy.
 In terms of annual percent-average possible sunshine received, Pittsburgh (45%) is similar to Seattle (49%).